Padlet Tutorials:

 New Users – Students

-Sign up for a Padlet account with your WashU email address to access the institutional account.
+- Sign up for a Padlet.com account with your WashU email address to access the institutional account.

 New Users – Faculty

-- Sign up for a Padlet account with your WashU email address to access the institutional account.
+- Sign up for a Padlet account at padlet.com/wustl.
+Make sure to use your WashU email address to access the institutional account.

 - Email ctl@wustl.edu and request instructor access level.

-- If you are a faculty member, make sure to email ctl@wustl.edu and request instructor access level even if you already have an account.
+- If you are a faculty member, make sure to email ctl@wustl.edu and request instructor access level.

 Note that importing Padlets will cause changes to the links, so you should check places where you have shared a Padlet link or embedded a Padlet.